Kedge History, Family Crest & Coats of Arms

 In Norfolk, John Keche, was rector of Erpingham in 1430 and "a brass plate in the ancient church of St. Helen's, Norwich, reads: 'Hie jacet corpus Dni.
 Edmundi Keche, presbyteri' "

 Early History of the Kedge family

-Another 161 words (12 lines of text) covering the years 1206, 1620, 1686, 1640 and 1704 are included under the topic Early Kedge History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kedge research.
+Another 109 words (8 lines of text) covering the years 1206, 1620, 1621, 1673, 1686, 1640, 1704 and 1640 are included under the topic Early Kedge History in all our PDF Extended History products and printed products wherever possible.

 Kedge Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Kedge has undergone many spelling variations, including Ketch, Keech, Keach, Kedge and others.